DavidHe1127/Mr.He_HandBook/cloud/dynamoDB.md

 ![XX](./dynamoDB-streams.png)

 #### Caveats
-* `Query` requires partition key to be provided.
-Sort key is optional.
-While `Get` requires you provide both partition key and sort key.
+* `Query` requires partition key to be provided while sort key is not optional.
+However `Get` requires you provide both partition key and sort key.